 The Leeds, Grenville & Lanark District Health Unit’s website has a page dedicated to COVID-19 which outlines exactly what this virus is, symptoms to watch for and how it is spread.

 What is Expected of Us?

 As per the Leeds, Grenville & Lanark District Health Unit:

 Because this virus spreads so easily – we all need to do our part to slow and reduce the spread so our healthcare system is not overloaded.
 This means:

 - Staying home as much as possible

-- Practice physical distancing – stay 2m (6ft) away from people in public areas – or where a face covering if physical distancing is not possible
+- Practice physical distancing – stay 2m (6ft) away from people in public areas

 - Wash your hands often with soap and water, or use hand sanitizer after being in touch with others or handling anything from outside your home

 - Avoid touching your eyes, nose, and mouth

 - Cover your cough and sneeze with a tissue or into your arm, not your hands

 - Avoid visiting people in hospitals or long-term care centres

 - Do not share personal items that come into contact with saliva such as toothbrushes, eating utensils, drinks, water bottles, and towels